MIND THE GAP NOW! JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 - Globe.

 It’s no longer an option to consume as we have.
-Stop thinking you can eat red meat so often (sorry my Cousin, less braai’s), or water your garden in the middle of the summer’s day.
+Stop thinking you can eat red meat so often (sorry my Cousin, fewer braais), or water your garden in the middle of a summer’s day.
 Stop thinking you can allow Shell to look for fossil fuels off your coast.
 You have to educate yourself on this crisis and act.
 Acting will require extreme civil objection and resistance to government and commercial shenanigans.

 You must encourage hope.
-Climate Change has the potential to bring people together like never before, and when we do that, we need to not only tackle our carbon footprint, but also take the opportunity to deliver inequality, education and health for all.
-In the next 15-30 years, we will either become the generation celebrated for humanities greatest moments of morality, or our legacy will be that of the most selfish generation to have ever lived, loathed by our children’s children.
+Climate Change has the potential to bring people together like never before, and when we do that, we need to not only tackle our carbon footprint but also take the opportunity to deliver inequality, education, and health for all.
+In the next 15-30 years, we will either become the generation celebrated for humanity’s greatest moments of morality, or our legacy will be that of the most selfish generation to have ever lived, loathed by our children’s children.

 But wait, there is MORE!